betsalel-williamson/Programming-Tutorial/README.md

 For questions, comments, or suggestions about this tutorial contact Betsalel (Saul) Williamson [saul.williamson@ieee.org](mailto:saul.williamson@ieee.org).

-This was developed with guidance from the founders of the University of Pittsburgh's Student Electronics Resource Center (SERC).
-Check out their website at [sercpitt.weebly.com](https://sercpitt.weebly.com/) for other cool engineering tutorials and resources.
+This was developed with guidance from the founders of the University of Pittsburgh's Student Electronics Resource Center (SERC) and tested in a classroom setting with students.
+For other cool engineering tutorials and resources, check out SERC's website at [sercpitt.weebly.com](https://sercpitt.weebly.com/) .